 Penland Wood Program

-The studio is very flexible and is particularly well equipped for traditional and contemporary furniture design and construction and a variety of building techniques for sculpture.
-The range of workshops includes, but is not limited to, joinery, chair design and construction, small batch production, upholstery, carving, green woodworking, working with reclaimed wood, timber framing, instrument making, boat building, surface design and finishing, tool making, and cross-media classes.
+The studio is very flexible, but particularly well equipped for furniture design and construction as well as a variety of sculptural building techniques.
+The range of workshops includes but is not limited to joinery, chair design and construction, small batch production, upholstery, carving, green woodworking, designing with cork, timber framing, instrument making, boat building, surface design and finishing, and tool making.
 Materials and techniques are combined in a myriad of ways, and instructors often ground technical exploration with conversations about historic and/or current context, design, or idea generation.
-Recent instructors include Doug Sigler, Wendy Maruyama, Tom Huang, Stoney Lamar, Michael Puryear, Sabiha Mujtaba, Wayne Henderson, Bill Thomas, Jennifer Anderson, Matt Hutton, Daniel Michalik, Ashley Eriksmoen, and Katie Hudnall, among many others.
+Instructors include Wendy Maruyama, Tom Huang, Stoney Lamar, Michael Puryear, Sabiha Mujtaba, Wayne Henderson, Kimberley Winkle, Bill Thomas, Jennifer Anderson, Matt Hutton, Daniel Michalik, Christine Lee, Jason Schneider, Matthew Hebert, and Jack Mauch, among many others.

 Our workshops take place in a well-equipped, well-maintained, and safe wood studio designed to accommodate diverse content and working styles.
-There are benches for each student, a well-ventilated machine room, a wood storage area, a spray booth, and covered outdoor work and meeting spaces.
+There are benches for each student, a machine room/milling room with dust collection, a wood storage area, a spray booth, and covered outdoor work and meeting spaces.

 This list is designed to help students anticipate what tools and equipment will be available at Penland.
 Items on the list may change before your class.
 Instructors will determine which equipment is appropriate for your class.
 Some equipment may not be available in some classes.